jellyfin/jellyfin-sdk-kotlin/README.md

 ### authenticator.xml ###

 This file is required within res/xml.
-A sample is available, can be used by most apps without any modification.
+A sample can be found [here](https://github.com/MediaBrowser/MediaBrowser.ApiClient.Java/blob/master/android/samples/authenticator.xml "here"), and it can be used by most apps without any modification.

 ### syncadapter.xml ###

 This file is required within res/xml.
-A sample is available, can be used by most apps without any modification.
+A sample can be found [here](https://github.com/MediaBrowser/MediaBrowser.ApiClient.Java/blob/master/android/samples/syncadapter.xml "here"), and it can be used by most apps without any modification.

 ### AndroidManifest.xml ###